Need help now?

 You could say something like:

-• “It’s really late and we both need sleep, but we can talk more tomorrow.”
+• “It’s really late and we both need sleep.
+Can we talk more tomorrow?”

 • “I care about you and I’m here for you.
 I need to take care of my mental health too, and there are some things I’m not comfortable talking about.”

-If your friend has said something that makes you worry about their safety or the safety of other people, it’s important to respond right away.
-Connect with support, even if your friend has asked you not to or if this means waking up a parent/caregiver or calling a crisis line.
+If your friend has said something that makes you worry about their safety or the safety of other people, it’s important to connect with a caring adult, even if your friend has asked you not to.
+This may mean waking up a parent/caregiver or calling a crisis line.

-1. Connect to help: offer support to help your friend find resources, get help, and know what to expect.
-If a friend doesn’t “click” with the first support, encourage them to keep trying!
+Offer to help your friend find mental health supports.
+If a friend doesn’t “click” with the first helper, encourage them to keep trying!

 You could say something like:

 • “You’re not alone.
-Have you thought about talking to a professional or an adult you trust in your community?”
+Have you thought about talking to an adult you trust?”

-• “Who else do you trust that could help you work through this?”
+• “Who else cares about you who could help you work through this?”

 • “This is too big for the two of us.
 We need extra help.”